 Assessing Program Coverage of Two Approaches to Distributing a Complementary Feeding Supplement to Infants and Young Children in Ghana

 Scaling up the project to create a sustainable business model with KOKO Plus

 After the project was transferred to The Ajinomoto Foundation (TAF), based on the results of the pilot studies, TAF is trying to establish a sustainable social business model by scaling up the production and distribution of KOKO Plus in collaboration with various stakeholders.
 TAF is currently partnering with CARE, an international NGO with the fund from Ministry of Foreign Affairs of Japanese government in providing nutrition education and selling KOKO Plus in agricultural communities in the Northern Region.
-It will also be partnering with JOICFP with the fund from JICA, and with World Vision with the fund from World Bank.
+It will also be partnering with JOICFP with the fund from JICA.
 In the Southern part of Ghana, TAF is collaboration with EXP/EXM in creating demand of KOKO Plus through social marketing.
 Maternal and Child Health Record Book, which was introduced by JICA to Ghana Health Service will be used as a tool to disseminate the knowledge on nutrition and information on the usage of KOKO Plus.
 Ghana Nutrition Improvement Project is attracting attention as a model of sustainable social business which is realized by partnership with multiple stakeholders.